pjanec/dirigent/README.md

 #### Launching apps at startup
 A launch plan can be executed automatically on computer startup.

-To speedup the startup process of a system comprising multiple interdependent computers, certain applications (not dependent on those on other computers) can be launched even before the connection among computers is estabilished.
+To speedup the boot process of a system comprising multiple interdependent computers, certain applications (independent on those on other computers) can be launched even before the connection among computers is established.

 #### Ways of control
-All operations can be controlled from any computer via a control GUI, from a separate remote control tool or programatically via a small .net library.
+All operations can be controlled from any computer via a control GUI, from a separate remote control tool or programmatically via a .net library.

 #### Local and networked mode
 Dirigent can be configured to to run either in single-machine or networked mode, with embedded control GUI or as GUIless background process (daemon), or as a command line control application.

 #### Architecture

 Each computer is running an agent process.
 One of the computers runs a master server process.
 Agents connect to a single master.
-The master's role is to broadcast messages from agents to all other agents and share the launch plans.
+The master's role is to broadcast messages from agents to all other agents and share the launch plans (stored in shared config).

 Agent manages the processes running locally on the same machine where the agent is running.
 Agent takes care of local application launching, killing, restarting and status monitoring.

-Agents listens to and executes application management commands from master.
+An agent listens to and executes application management commands from master.

 Agents publish the status of local applications to master which in turn spreads it to all other agents.
 The status include whether the app is running, whether it is already initialized etc.

 All agents share the same configuration of launch plans - each one knows what applications the others are supposed to run.

+The master inform agents about the current launch plan automatically when the agent connects to the master.

+The shared configuration file can be present either just on master or an identical copy of it must be present on every agent.

 ## Usage